nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    2. Test case: `sort f/salary in/asc`<br>
    Expected: Employees will be sorted based on their salaries in ascending order.
-   Details of the deleted employee shown in the status message.
+   Details of the sorted employee list shown in the status message.

    3. Test case: `sort f/phone in/asc` or `sort f/department in/desc`<br>
    Expected: List is not sorted (field phone cannot be used to sort).
 Error details shown in the status message.